 All of this contributes to the ball’s performance.
 The ball’s core is also redesigned to provide more speed and less spin while retaining feel and compression, particularly with the iron core.

-The control, on the other hand, is unaffected by these changes, making it a “Drop-and-StopTM Short Game Control.”
+On the other hand, the control is unaffected by these changes, making it a “Drop-and-StopTM Short Game Control.”

-The V1x has a high trajectory and little long game spin.
+The V1x has a high trajectory and a little long game spin.
 V1 is three layers thick, while V2 is four layers thick, and both have a very soft feel and control throughout the field.
-Furthermore, a new snappy yellow version of both of them is now available.
+Furthermore, a new snappy yellow version of both is now available.

-Overall, this results in faster travel and long-range control for the best short game control.
-That is the primary reason we included it in our list of the best golf balls for high handicappers.
+This results in faster travel and long-range control for the best short-game control.
+We included it in our list of the best golf balls for high handicappers.

-Designed for short-game control, as well as long-range and speed, this item is the greatest in every way.
+Designed for short-game control, long-range, and speed, this item is the greatest in every way.
 Without a doubt, this is why they are regarded as the best in the world.

 - Extraordinary Length